Paltronics announces death of executive Stephen Cowan

 “It is with great sadness that we announce the unexpected passing of Stephen Cowan on Friday,17th April 2020,” said the company in a written announcement.

-Mr Cowan served as managing director of Paltronics Australasia from the group’s early beginnings.
+Mr Cowan served as managing director of Paltronics Australasia from the group’s early days.
 He had been with the company since 1999, according to his LinkedIn account.

 “Stephen was renowned for his honesty and generous nature and was much loved and respected by all who knew him both personally and professionally,” said Paltronics in its statement.